RyanKHawkins/Gamble/README.md

 # Gamble

 * You start out with $1,000.
+* You can bet any specified amount that you have in the bank.
-* You can bet a specified amount, half, or all of your bank.
+* Special Betting:  You can bet a specified amount, half, or all of your bank.
 *